Tuesday, January 10, 2012

 I don't blame him.
 I never do, not any of them.
 But this is why I just stay away.

 I met Todd Rundgren twice.
-The first was at a Utopia in-store appearance at Tower Records in 1982 or 3.
+The first was at a Utopia in-store appearance at Tower Records in 1982.
 The second was backstage at Pier 82 before a performance.
 I would never have agreed to the backstage meeting, but again, circumstances.

 No musician really wants to yuk it up with some fans before a show, or at least that's what I've always heard and this meeting proved me right.
 Kas was as friendly as ever.
 (Family, you know.)
 As for Todd, he just looked at Alex and said, "Little brother," and disappeared.
 So much for that.